How I "Do It All" (And Why I Don’t)

 Elizabeth George’s classic book encourages women to pursue a life centered on God’s priorities.
 She provides practical advice on building a strong marriage, raising children, and creating a Christ-centered home.
 Her wisdom is both inspiring and actionable.

-14. The Theology of Home Series by Carrie Gress, Noelle Mering, and Megan Schrieber
+14. The Theology of Home Series by Carrie Gress, Noelle Mering, and Emily Malloy

 This series is a visual and spiritual feast that celebrates the beauty and purpose of homemaking.
 Each book combines stunning photography with thoughtful reflections on how our homes can become sanctuaries that reflect God’s love.
 The series is a beautiful reminder of the sacredness of our daily work.